fbpx

 Gifts

 What kind of gifts do girls give out?
-The answer is simple, Valentine’s day chocolates.
+The answer is simple: Valentine’s Day chocolates.
 Cards and flowers hold less importance.
 Instead, it is all about sweets.
 Heart-shaped chocolates have become the traditional gift.

 • honmei-choco or 本命チョコ

 If you think giving chocolates to all of the men in your life would get expensive, you would be right.
-You could be spending thousands of yen depending on how many friends and coworkers you have.
+You could be spending thousands of yen depending on how many acquaintances and coworkers you have.
 Check out this article to learn more about the Japanese Yen.

 Valentine's Day in Japan - chocolate

-White Day
+White Day in Japan

 History of White Day in Japan